mosip/biosdk-testing-kit/BiometricSDKTest/README.md

 threadpool.size=<Number of threads>
 ```

-# Test case preparation:
+## Test case preparation

-BiometricSDKTest uses list of test cases as Input and provides results based on the test case.
-Each Test case contains following parameters seperated by pipe (|).
-All the below parameters are mandatory for a test case.
+The BiometricSDKTest kit uses a list of test cases as input to execute various scenarios.
+Each test case contains following parameters seperated by a pipe(|).
+All the below parameters are mandatory to execute a test case.

-1. Test Case Name
+* Test case name
-2. Biometric Type
+* Biometric type
-3. Test Function (List of test scenarios are provided below).
+* Test function (list of scenario based test functions are provided below)
-4. Input Files
+* Test data (biometric files)

-After preparing the required test cases in the below format, they should be saved in a file (eg. test.txt), which needs to be provided as input to BiometricSDKTest in later steps.
+After preparing the required test cases in the below format, they should be copied to a file, named "test.txt"; and should be provided as an input to the BiometricSDKTest.jar during execution.

-Test case comments are also supported using #.
+_**Note:**_ You can choose to add comments in your "test.txt" file.
 Lines starting with # are considered as comments.

-**Test case Format:**
+### Test case format
 ```
 # comments
 testCaseName|biometricType|testFuntion|inputCbeffFiles
 ```

-**Test Case Name:**
+### Test case name
-	Test case Name can be any name based on the user input.
+Test case Name can be any name based on the user input, this is useful in identifying the test case in the logs.

-**Biometric Type:**
+### Biometric type
-	BiometricSDKTest expects any one of the following biometric type for a single test case.
+BiometricSDKTest expects any one of the below biometric type for executing a test case:
 * finger
 * face
 * iris
 * composite

-**Test Function:**
+### Test function
-	BiometricSDKTest requires any one of the following test scenario as input for a single test case:
+BiometricSDKTest requires any one of the below test scenario as input for a test case:
 ```
 For Quality Check (supports finger (FIR), finger (FMR), face, iris, composite):
 	qualityCheckSuccess